Reanalyzing the ringdown signal of GW150914 using the F-statistic method: Introduction

 Throughout the initial three observing runs conducted by the LIGO-Virgo-KAGRA Collaboration, in excess of $90$ events have been identified.
 Of these, the vast majority come from the inspiral of binary black holes (BBHs) \citep{LIGO_PRX2019, LIGO_O3a_PRX2020, KAGRA:2021vkt}.
 Following a BBH's violent collision, the resulting remnant \ac{BH} oscillates and emits \acp{GW} until it reaches equilibrium as per the no-hair theorem \citep{Hawking:1971vc, PhysRevLett.34.905}.
 The corresponding \ac{GW} signal emitted during this phase is termed the ``ringdown'' signal and can be mathematically represented as a superposition of \ac{QNMs} \citep{Schw_PRD_Vishveshwara1970, GW_APJL_Press1971, QNM_APJ_Teukolsky1973}.
 These QNMs can be further decomposed into spin-weighted spheroidal harmonics with angular indices $(\ell,m)$, each comprised of a series of overtones denoted by $n$ \citep{Berti:2009kk}.
 The fundamental mode $(2,2,0)$ pertains to the case where $\ell=|m|=2$ and $n=0$, which constitutes the dominant mode during the ringdown.
 This mode is particularly significant as it lasts longer than higher overtone modes ($n\geq 1$) and possesses a significantly larger amplitude compared to higher multipoles ($\ell > 2$ and $\ell \geq |m|$) for comparable-mass binaries.

-GW150914, identified as the inaugural BBH event \citep{gw150914_PRL2016}, exhibits a post-peak \ac{SNR} reaching $14$ \citep{2019PhRvL.123k1102I,2021PhRvD.103l2002A,2021arXiv211206861T,Test_GR_150914}, thereby rendering it suitable for ringdown analysis.
+GW150914, identified as the inaugural BBH event \citep{gw150914_PRL2016}, exhibits a postpeak \ac{SNR} reaching $14$ \citep{2019PhRvL.123k1102I,2021PhRvD.103l2002A,2021arXiv211206861T,Test_GR_150914}, thereby rendering it suitable for ringdown analysis.
 The absence of higher multipoles in GW150914's ringdown signal has been supported by previous investigation~\cite{PRD_Carullo2019,Gennari:2023gmx}.
 Nevertheless, certain studies such as those testing the no-hair theorem \citep{2019PhRvL.123k1102I, 2021PhRvD.103b4041B} necessitate at least two modes within the ringdown signal.
+Furthermore, \citet{Hirano:2024fgp} found that including higher overtone modes improves constraints on gravity theories.
 Consequently, investigating potential evidence of overtone modes in GW150914's ringdown signal is deemed crucial.
 In a study on overtones, \citet{Overtone_PRX_Giesler2019} successfully fitted \ac{NR} ringdown signals with a waveform that included $7$ overtone modes and discovered these modes to be well-fitted even when assuming that the start of the ringdown signal occurs from the peak amplitude of the \ac{NR} waveform.
 However, signals surrounding this peak should theoretically belong to a highly nonlinear region rather than a perturbative one where QNM calculations are applicable; thus implying that fitting within this region could potentially be unphysical.
 For instance, there are also some studies \citep{Baibhav:2023clw,Nee:2023osy,Zhu:2023mzv,Clarke:2024lwi} which argue that higher overtones $(n>2)$ overfit the transient radiation and nonlinearities close to the merger.
+Recently, \citet{Giesler:2024hcr} confirmed the existence of higher overtone and second-order modes using highly accurate numerical waveforms.
+They further argue that, despite being mathematically classified as nonlinear, second-order modes can be computed by applying the linear perturbation theory.
 This calls for further investigation into the role of overtone modes within real \ac{GW} data analysis for \ac{BH} spectroscopy.